nucleome/docs/source/data_service.rst

     :align: center
     :figwidth: 420px

-    Give permission to NucleServer using your Google account
+    Permit NucleServer using your Google account

 Once this is done, Google should provide you a token in response.
 Copy this token and paste it in the terminal to finish this process and your local server is ready to use.